Ruf Turbo R

 The Ruf Turbo R, sometimes stylized as TurboR, is a sports car built by Ruf Automobile of Germany.
 It is based on the 993 generation Porsche 911 Turbo.
-It was introduced in 1998 after the discontinuation of the CTR2 (another 993 generation based car), however Ruf still wanted a supercar offering to be available and so the Turbo R became the supercar offering from Ruf for the 1998 model year and endured a very short production run of only one year.
+It was introduced in 1998 after the discontinuation of the CTR2 (another 993 generation based car), since Ruf still wanted a supercar offering to be available, and so the Turbo R became the supercar offering from Ruf for the 1998 model year only.
 After 1998, Ruf continued to offer both partial and full Turbo R conversions for existing 911s well into the 2000s, but those cars retained the original Porsche VINs.

 Specifications

 The Turbo R is powered by the twin-turbocharged 3.6 L flat-six engine from the Porsche 993 Turbo, reworked by Ruf to produce 490 hp at 5500 rpm and 650 Nm of torque at 4500 rpm.
 Computer-controlled all-wheel drive is standard and power is sent to the wheels through a 6-speed manual transmission.
 The suspension was modified with firmer springs and larger anti-roll bars to accommodate the extra power and the brakes were reworked by Ruf as well.
 On the exterior the Turbo R is differentiated by a Ruf body kit, 18 inch wheels, aero mirrors and removed rain gutters.
 In the interior, the same integrated roll cage from the CTR2 and the lightweight interior from the BTR were both offered as options.
 These modifications allowed the Turbo R to accelerate from 0–100 km/h in 3.6 seconds, 0–200 km/h in 11.8 seconds and reach a top speed of 329 km/h.